graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--replicas` : The number of replicas of the graph to use.
 Using `N` replicas increases the batch size by a factor of `N` (as well as the number of IPUs used for training)

 `--optimiser` : Choice of optimiser.
-Default is `SGD` but `momentum` is also available, in which case you also should set the `--momentum` flag.
+Default is `SGD` but `momentum` and `RMSProp` are also available, and which have additional options.

 `--momentum` : Momentum coefficient to use when `--optimiser` is set to `momentum`.
 The default is `0.9`.